Vector Search Guide¶

 |---|---|---|---|

-This means you can compare scores across queries without worrying about which distance metric the index uses.
+For Cosine and L2, you can compare scores across queries without worrying about which metric the index uses.
+Dot product scores are unbounded and should only be compared within the same metric.

 Index Tuning¶